-Use Adobe Illustrator Draw to craft scalable vector designs that can be edited in Illustrator CC and placed in Photoshop CC.
+Use Adobe Illustrator Draw on your mobile device to create vector drawings that can be further edited in Illustrator CC or shared easily.

 What you'll need

 To get started with Draw, sign in with your Adobe ID or create one for free.
 We’re using Draw on an iPad Pro.
 Some features and the user interface may vary between iPad, iPad Pro, iPhone, and Android devices.